Flank/flank-dashboard/docs/12_state_management_investigation.md

 }
 ```

-In the UI we need to use `ChangeNotifierProvider` widget to inject our class.
-It listens to a `ChangeNotifier`, exposes it to its descendants and rebuilds dependents whenever `notifyListeners()` is called.
+In the UI, we need to use the `ChangeNotifierProvider` widget to inject our class.
+It listens to a `ChangeNotifier`, exposes it to its descendants, and rebuilds dependents whenever `notifyListeners()` is called.

 ```dart
 ...